 Government buses transport prisoners, guards and correction officers to the county courthouses, jails and other prison systems nearly every day across the country.
 Like any other vehicle on the road, prison buses are susceptible to collisions for various reasons including operator negligence, weather conditions, dangerous streets and the negligence of other motorists sharing the roadway.
 The size and weight of a bus involved in a prison bus accident often leave victims with catastrophic injuries or death.

-Rosenfeld Injury Lawyers represents prisoners, jail personnel and other motorists injured in prison bus accidents on Illinois roads.
+Rosenfeld Injury Lawyers LLC represents prisoners, jail personnel and other motorists injured in prison bus accidents on Illinois roads.
 Our Chicago injury law firm has experience litigating Illinois bus accident cases across the state and is ready to serve you.
 Particularly for more significant collisions, it is imperative to begin an investigation as soon as feasible so evidence may be gathered and witness statements can be secure.
 Contact our office for a free case review of your Illinois prison bus accident injury case.

 Prison bus accidents can occur for a variety of reasons.
 Some of those include:

 - Prison bus operator negligence including distracted driving or speeding